lomna17/amaini.github.io/one_met.md

 <img src="images/music_two.png"/>

 Next, we look at the last section of what I’d consider the first half of the introduction before we have a change in the melody.
 The composers of Metallica (James Hetfiled and Lars Ulrich) have this interesting suspension-like drop moving from measure 20 to 21.
 Then they use a combination of steps and leaps of a 3rd to reach a high point then to only drop back down to b.
 These musical "lead-ons" keep me wanting more and for the introduction to hit a peak here which it does in measure 22.
-The steps and leaps break through on the third attempt and the music keeps climbing ntil it hits e6.
+The steps and leaps break through on the third attempt and the music keeps climbing until it hits e6.

 <img src="images/music_three.png"/>

 <img src="images/music_four.png"/>

 some transition word,